EnvisionDoc/data_asset_en/quickstart/gettingstarted_quality_report.md

-# Querying Data Quality Report
+# Getting Started: Querying Data Quality Report
 This guide intends to help you learn how to use the StreamSets operators for data quality tagging to mark data with quality level tags and then query a data quality report.

 ## Prerequisites